 The cellars of medieval tenement houses were lower than the current level of streets, they were basements whose level was only about half a meter lower than the street level.
 Many of the cellars were inhabited, but they served mainly as cool warehouses, beer halls or wineries.

 The fronts of the tenement houses were basement necks and stoops, or one-storey terraces preceding the entrance of the building.
-The facades of Toruń’s gothic houses had gables in the stepped form.
-Blossoms, mostly decorative, varied with profiled niches, pinnacles, blendes, filled with ornamental paint in typical gothic motifs, tracery, etc. The colors usually oscillated around red, white, black and glazed bricks, green or red.
+The facades of Toruń’s Gothic houses had gables in the stepped form.
+Blossoms, mostly decorative, varied with moulded niches, pinnacles, blendes, filled with ornamental paint in typical Gothic motifs, tracery, etc. The colors usually oscillated around red, white, black and glazed bricks, green or red.

 New Town of Toruń owing to its craftsmanship has a much smaller number of granaries.
 Also, the medieval tenement houses of the New Town, compared to the Old Town, were much more modest and represented the type of small craft house, usually one storey, narrow and with gables.

-In Toruń has been preserved most of the medieval patrician houses and granaries in the territory of the Hanseatic League.
-Despite numerous damages and destructive transformations in the nineteenth century, many original and distinctive elements of the interior, ornaments and details, especially the gothic façades of buildings, have survived.
-At present about 300 townhouses have a readable medieval layout and more or less visible elements of gothic architecture.
+In Toruń has preserved most of the medieval patrician houses and granaries in the territory of the Hanseatic League.
+Despite numerous damages and destructive transformations in the nineteenth century, many original and distinctive elements of the interior, ornaments and details, especially the Gothic façades of buildings, have survived.
+At present about 300 townhouses have a readable medieval layout and more or less visible elements of Gothic architecture.
 Many of the former granaries have survived to our times.